FAB619/EnovaRobotics-Projects-COVID19/index.md

 ## What?
 <hr />
-It is the answer to a predicted shortage of caregivers to serve our rapidly aging population.
+It is the answer to a predicted shortage of caregivers to serve our rapidly aging population / COVID19 infected patients.
 Doctor could connect if necessary and make preliminary diagnostics.

 ## Why?
 <hr />
-Veasense makes you interacting with people in remote location and in a synchronous way.
+Veasense helps you interact with people in remote location and in a synchronous way.
-Thanks to this feature this robot can approach the COVID19 patients during quarantine or treatment to prevent the human interactions between the medical staff and patients thus fight the contagiousness of this disease.
+Thanks to this feature this robot can approach the COVID19 patients during quarantine or treatment to prevent the human interactions between the medical staff and patients thus fight the contagiousness of this disease and help contain it.

 ## How?